 Idea

-If you don’t know what instructional design is then you’re not alone.
-I’m an instructional designer and there was a time when I didn’t even know what it was.
-It’s not like a teacher, police officer, or firefighter which everyone knows and kids want to be.
+You’re not alone if you don’t know what instructional design is.
+I’m an instructional designer, and there was a time when I didn’t even know what it was.
+It’s not like a teacher, police officer, or firefighter, which everyone knows and kids want to be.
 Well, maybe everything but a teacher.

-Could you imagine if I went into my kid’s classroom and said I was an instructional designer?
+Could you imagine if I entered my kid’s classroom and said I was an instructional designer?
 I bet there’d be a lot of puzzled faces.

-That’s understandable which is why you’re here, so don’t feel like you’re alone.
-I found out what it was around 2007 or so when a teacher I had in college mentioned that his degree was in instructional design.
+That’s understandable, which is why you’re here, so don’t feel alone.
+I discovered it around 2007 when my college web design instructor mentioned that his degree was in instructional design.

 Cool!
 You learn something new every day.
 I didn’t know it was going to become my career someday.

-Instructional design is just that, the process of designing instruction.
-Of course, that’s a simplified definition of it because at its root it’s very complex and based on a lot of science of learning.
+Instructional design is the process of designing instruction.
+Of course, that’s a simplified definition because, at its root, instructional design is very complex and based on science.

 What is Instructional Design?

-Instructional design is such a broad role that it’s impossible to sum enough of it up by saying it’s the process of designing instruction.
-I’ll focus on some of the broad ways instructional design plays a role in learning in this section.
-However, the rest of this article will focus on instructional design in corporate learning.
+Instructional design is so broad that it’s impossible to sum it up simply by saying it’s the process of designing instruction.
+This section will focus on some broad ways instructional design influences learning.
+The rest of this article will focus on instructional design in corporate learning.

 Instructional design is the process of creating effective learning experiences.